 To maintain robust and up-to-date practices, we continually review and revise our policies in line with new statutory requirements or emerging guidance, referencing additional documents and updates as they become available.
 This ongoing process reassures stakeholders that our safeguarding approach remains thorough, compliant, and responsive to the evolving landscape of child protection.
-In alignment with the proposed Children's Wellbeing and Schools Bill, our school is committed to enhancing the wellbeing of all children.
 We will implement practices and policies that promote mental health and emotional wellbeing, ensuring that children have access to the support they need to thrive in their educational environment.